Chapter Fifty Three

 That decides Nikko and I. We put on background music, light candles and circle on the mat.
 Books appear, Amaya reads poetry, then we marinate until nightfall.
 Time just evaporates, we’re more burned out than we realized.
 In addition to the last few months of Chris’ illness, our lives have ratcheted up over the past year.

 Nikko has taken over management of most of Fong’s properties.
 Mrs. Fong isn’t getting younger, despite her energetic nature she tires more easily and takes most afternoons off, something she would never have considered without Nikko.
 With both the children well into school, Ning has also assisted in the restaurant management.
 She had, after all, successfully run six cleaning locations.
-Her role is mostly from her computer, she has access to records, tenant and vendor contact numbers and e-mails.
+Her role is mostly from her computer, she has access to records, recipes and vendor contact numbers and e-mails.
 She has begun to spend time in the kitchen as well.

 Sis gets busier than ever, her network security service grown to the point she has to reroute potential customers to other people.
 Despite offers, she doesn’t want to merge into a large company, and she doesn’t want employees.
 She takes work she can personally handle and makes a ton of friends by handing them lucrative business.
 She won’t accept referral fees, or even consult.
 Her tricks and talent remain with her, not to be shared.
 I’m privy to her work, I fill in occasionally with minor grunt tasks I can do from home, hacking into corporate systems, trying to find holes in Susan’s systems.

 I never have much luck with her stuff, very occasionally I’d find a weakness, usually got slammed on the next step by one of her backups.
 It’s more fun to take on a system that’s considering hiring Susan.
 The usual test is to see if she can circumvent their current security.
 She does about seventy percent of the time, much to the chagrin of CIOs.
 I’m pretty good at basic hacks, and even a little second level stuff.
 Susan created automated programs that dodge most of the entry level barriers, and several next level programs to take her to the most secure levels.
 Sometimes she has to go manual, occasionally calling around to various employees under the pretext of being with IT and getting them to give up passwords.
-But she’s written password algorithms that race through thousand of combinations in minutes, if you think you’re birthday combinations or even random numbers are bulletproof, think again.
+But she’s written password algorithms that race through thousands of combinations in minutes, if you think you’re birthday combinations or even random numbers are bulletproof, think again.

 Now Sis, Nikko and I will have to take over running the dojang on top of everything else.
 With Nishiko’s increasing building responsibility and Susan’s business, I figure out pretty quickly who is going to do most of that duty.